CTA IFT Mission Statement:

-The mission of the California Teachers Association Institute for Teaching is to enhance, support and sustain high quality public schools for all California students.
-Through professional development of teachers, special programs, research, conferences, networking, and community-based coalitions, the California Teachers Association Institute for Teaching seeks to advance public education and promote the common good of our students and communities.
+The CTA Institute for Teaching mission is to enhance, support and sustain high-quality teaching and high-quality public schools for all California students.
+Through mobilizing teachers, special programs, research, conferences, networking, and community-based coalitions, the CTA Institute for Teaching seeks to advance public education and promote the common good of our students and communities.

 - It should be based on what is working and successful in our schools and classrooms.